eight04/custom-input/README.md

 #### InputMask.digest(node: Node, text: String, fixError: Boolean)

-Main parsing loop.
-The mask will try to parse the text, if there are any errors, it will try to fix it and parse it again.
+The mask will try to parse the text.
+If there are any errors, try fixing it and parse it again.

 Arguments: